cinghiopinghio/config-files/README.md

-# Config Files of My Machines
+# Config Files

-In this repository I mantain my dotfile for the following stuff:
+In this repository I mantain my dotfiles for the following apps:

 - vim
 - bash
 - git
 - gnuplot
 - screen
+- latexmk

 ## Installation:

+Go to this folder and type:

 `make install`